petk/php-build-system/docs/cmake-intro.md

 ## 1. Command-line usage

-[CMake](https://cmake.org/) is an open-source cross-platform build system generator created by Kitware and contributors.
-It is invoked on command line using `cmake` command.
-When working with CMake, there are two primary phases: the configuration and generation phase, followed by the build phase.
+[CMake](https://cmake.org/) is an open-source, cross-platform build system generator created by Kitware and contributors.
+It is invoked from the command line using the `cmake` command.
+When working with CMake, there are two primary
+phases: the configuration and generation phase, followed by the build phase.

 ### 1.1.
 Configuration and generation phase